 As much as we might like to have it otherwise, healthy pleasure isn’t constant.
-Pleasure is the body’s way of rewarding us for doing things that benefit survival of our offspring and ourselves.
-When pleasure becomes the norm, rather than the reward, the system breaks down.
+Pleasure is the body’s way of rewarding us for doing things that benefit us: survival of our offspring and ourselves.
+But when pleasure becomes the norm, rather than the reward, the system breaks down.
 We begin to pursue pleasure for its own sake, to the neglect of nature’s original intentions.

 Unfortunately, we become so accustomed to the stimulation that it no longer makes us feel good after a while.
 We need more, and soon we need our hits in order to feel what we perceive as normal.
 At that point we have become dependent on whatever we are using to maintain the illusion of normalcy.
 Remember when you could “take it or leave it,” but always chose to take it because you felt uncomfortable if you didn’t?